Amirhossein-Rajabpour/Bioinformatics-Course-Assignments/README.md

 ```

 ## [MSA - Star Alignment](https://github.com/Amirhossein-Rajabpour/Bioinformatics-Course-Assignments/blob/main/HW3/main.py)
 This code comprises two parts.
-In the first part `Star Alignment` which is a `Multuple Sequence Alignment` was implemented.
+In the first part `Star Alignment` which is a `Multiple Sequence Alignment` was implemented.
 Second part was a modification step which had to find blocks that can be modified and replace these blocks in the sequences after alignments. <br>
 It takes a number which indicated how many sequences we have.
 After that sequences are given.
 It outputs the final MSA score and aligned and modified sequences. <br>

 Sample input: